4ngryR4v3n/fluffy-fiesta/notes/arch-linux-installation.md

 `cfdisk /dev/sdX`

-Delete any old partitions and create a boot partition.
-1GB is overkill, but it never hurts to be safe.
-Don't forget to set the partition type to "BIOS boot."
+Delete any old partitions, create a primary partition, and flag it as it as bootable.
 A swap partition is generally not necessary anymore, but if you still want one or you are running low-spec hardware, go ahead and create it now.
 Initialize it with

 `swapon /dev/sdX2`

 The rest of the drive can be allocated to a singular primary partition, or it can be split to your liking.

+Create the filesystem

+`mkfs.ext4 /dev/sdX1`

 Mount the filesystem

-`mount /dev/sdXX /mnt`
+`mount /dev/sdX1 /mnt`

 ### Installation